oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 #### Overriding a data source module

-The following `jdbc-testDS.xml` override template demonstrates setting the URL, user name, and password-encrypted fields of a JDBC module named `testDS` via `secret macros`.
+The following `jdbc-testDS.xml` override template demonstrates setting the URL, user name, and password-encrypted fields of a JDBC module named `testDS` by using `secret macros`.
 The generated situational configuration that replaces the macros with secret values will be located in the `DOMAIN_HOME/optconfig/jdbc` directory.
 The `password-encrypted` field will be populated with an encrypted value because it uses a secret macro with an `:encrypt` suffix.
 The secret is named `dbsecret` and contains three keys: `url`, `username`, and `password`.

 Best practices for data source modules and their overrides:

-* A data source module must already exist in your original configuration if you want to override it; it's not possible to add a new module via overrides.
-If you need your overrides to setup a new module, then have your original configuration specify 'skeleton' modules that can be overridden.
-See the next two bullets for the typical contents of a skeleton data source module.
+* A data source module must already exist in your original configuration if you want to override it; it's not possible to add a new module by using overrides.
+If you need your overrides to set up a new module, then have your original configuration specify 'skeleton' modules that can be overridden.
+See the next two bulleted items for the typical contents of a skeleton data source module.
 * Set your original (non-overridden) URL, username, and password to invalid values.
-This helps prevent accidentally starting a server without overrides, and then having the datasource successfully connect to a database that's wrong for the current environment.
+This helps prevent accidentally starting a server without overrides, and then having the data source successfully connect to a database that's wrong for the current environment.
 For example, if these attributes are set to reference a QA database in your original configuration, then a mistake configuring overrides in your production Kubernetes deployment could cause your production applications to use your QA database.
 * Set your original (non-overridden) `JDBCConnectionPoolParams` `MinCapacity` and `InitialCapacity` to `0`, and set your original `DriverName` to a reference an existing JDBC Driver.
-This ensures you can still successfully boot a server even when you have configured invalid URL/username/password values, your database isn't running, and/or you haven't been specified your overrides yet.
+This ensures that you can still successfully boot a server even when you have configured invalid URL/username/password values, your database isn't running, and/or you haven't specified your overrides yet.

 ```
 <?xml version='1.0' encoding='UTF-8'?>